sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

-Controller Protocol give us a simple way to link a OpenRemote Controller 2.5 to a OpenRemote Manager 3.0.
+Controller Protocol is intended to link an OpenRemote Controller 2.5 to a OpenRemote Manager 3.0.

-For the purpose of trying out OpenRemote Manager 3.0 we will explain how you can connect to the online [Home Example](https://github.com/openremote/Documentation/wiki/Example-Home).
-Alternatively, you can link to your existing Controller 2.5.

 TODO:
 - describe correct basic auth on controller for Home Example